stacksgov/sips/sips/sips/sip-009-nft-standard.md

 ## Activation

-This SIP is activated as soon as 5 contracts are using the same trait that follows this specification.
+This SIP is activated as soon as 5 contracts are deployed that are using the same trait that follows this specification.

 ## Reference Implementations